-Figure 18: Sensitivity analysis of water-flooding for co-polymers
+Figure 18 Sensitivity analysis of water-flooding for co-polymers.

-Simulation results for oil saturation of all cases are presented on figure 19.
-Despite HMPAM-3 and HMPAM-4 have almost similar results for cumulated oil on the graph displayed on
+Simulation results for oil saturation of all cases are presented on figure 20.
+Despite HMPAM-3 and HMPAM-4 have almost similar results for cumulated oil on the graph displayed on figure 18, they showed differences on final oil saturation after polymer flooding, thus HMPAM-3 polymers had better sweeping efficiency than HMPAM-4 polymer despite their MW and viscosity values, this result support findings of Wang and Dong (2009)related with an optimal viscosity for oil recovery.
 Despite of PHPA have more than three times lower viscosity than HMPAM, and lower viscosity than the crude oil (300 mPa) is effective on increasing oil recovery on high salinity conditions.
 It seems Newtonian behaviour allows them to push the oil compared with shear thinning behaviour of HMPAM.
 HMPAM-1 and HMPAM-2 Polymers (Low and Medium molecular weight) did not increase oil recovery, at higher concentration of 0.5% was required to get results.